Install Node.js on your system. Clone this repository on your system

 Now, build TinyMCE by using

-Lints, minified, unit tests and creates release packages for TinyMCE.
+Lints, compiles, minifies and creates release packages for TinyMCE.
 This will produce the production ready packages.

 Displays the various build tasks.